ResearchMethod Comparison

 Quick answer

-Parent guide to phonics vs sight words traditional reading: clear answers, a 10-minute home routine, class-selection checkpoints, and realistic milestones to help your child become a confident reader.
+Parent guide to phonics vs sight words parent reading decision guide: clear answers, a 10-minute home routine, class-selection checkpoints, and realistic milestones to help your child become a confident reader.

 Quick answer for parents